top of page

 dog in the passenger seat

-and the blue plaid shirt and a cane of an old man who could not outrace the flames.
+and the blue plaid shirt and a walking cane and a veteran's cap.

 in a copper sky,